semgrep/semgrep/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior, ideally a link to https://semgrep.dev:
+Steps to reproduce the behavior, ideally a link to https://semgrep.dev/playground (click "share" and make public to get a shortlink):

 **Expected behavior**
 A clear and concise description of what you expected to happen.